UWC2-APIDOC/to-do-service-auto/docs/tutorials/add-a-new-task.md

 ## Before you start

 Make sure you've completed the [Before you start a tutorial](../before-you-start-a-tutorial.md) topic on the development system you'll use for the tutorial.

 ## Add a new task

 Adding a new task to the service requires that you use the `POST` method to store the details of the new [`task`](../api/task.md) resource in the service.

 To add a new task:

-1. Make sure your local service will be running, (or start it by using this command), if it's not.
+1. Make sure your local service is running.
+    If it's not running, start it by using this command:

     ```shell
     cd <your-github-workspace>/to-do-service/api